-It’s the number one attraction in Stockholm and for good reason: not only is the interactive Abba section wildly fun and informative, the Swedish Music Hall of Fame is in the same building (and included in your ticket price) and is in and of itself beautifully presented.
-Abba was intimately involved in conceptualising the entire thing and it shows.
+It’s the number one attraction in Stockholm and for good reason: not only is the interactive ABBA section wildly fun and informative, the Swedish Music Hall of Fame is in the same building (and included in your ticket price) and is in and of itself beautifully presented.
+ABBA was intimately involved in conceptualising the entire thing, and it shows.

 Stockholm’s amusement park overlooks the water.
 It is not just filled with the usual rides and games, it also has a number of great restaurants and bars and hosts a series of summer concerts that attract top international acts.
 Be warned, though: these shows are incredibly popular, so plan ahead.

-When it was opened by Annie Leibovitz in 2010, Stockholm’s Photography Museum immediately became one of the most popular attractions in the city.
-Each year, four major exhibitions are staged and those are complimented by roughly 20 smaller ones.
-The café on the top floor offers absolutely stunning views across the water to Djurgården, and the gift shop is a treasure trove.
+Since the moment it was opened by Annie Leibovitz in 2010, Stockholm’s Photography Museum has been a wildly popular attraction in the city.
+Each year, four major exhibitions are staged, complemented by around 20 smaller ones.
+The café on the top floor offers spectacular views across the water to Djurgården, and the gift shop is a treasure trove.

 The premier stage for opera in Sweden since 1773, Kungliga Operan offers not just the chance to see top-level talent, you can also tour the premises.
-The tour takes you backstage into the royal rooms, and gives a peek into the orchestra pit, as well as a thorough history of the building, which is fascinating in and of itself.
+The tour takes you backstage into the royal rooms, and gives a peek into the orchestra pit, as well as a thorough history of the building, which is fascinating in itself.

 The Stockholm archipelago is home to more than 30,000 islands that range from the lively sophistication of Sandhamn to the remote wildness of Möja.
 Whether you choose a day trip to one island, or island-hop for a weekend, there is no doubt you’ll come away somehow transformed by the beauty around every corner.

 Built in 1279, Storkyrkanis a medieval church that is home to the legendary Vädersolstavlan, as well as numerous other unique objects.
-Regular religious services are held here and it’s the go-to church for royal weddings, funerals for prominent citizens, and those always popular royal baptisms.
+Regular religious services are held here, and it’s the go-to church for royal weddings, funerals for prominent citizens and those always-popular royal baptisms.